 These lists, often referred to as the "black" and "grey" lists, highlight jurisdictions with significant deficiencies.
 Since the FATF began this process, it has reviewed 133 countries, publicly identifying 108 with weak AML/CFT regimes.
 Of these, 84 have since made reforms to strengthen their systems and have been removed from the list.

-We shall be taking a look at these lists below:
+Let us take a look at these lists below:

 1. The FATF 2024 Black List